 Sunscreen myths are a dime a dozen, which, simply put, is downright dangerous.
-Rather than spend your summer sorta knowing the best way to protect yourself from the sun’s harmful UV rays, why not let Dr. Ali Hendi, renowned skin cancer surgeon and co-founder of luxury-natural UPF clothing brand Luminora, decode those misconceptions and set you on the path to having fun in the sun.
+You can separate fact from fiction in our natural sunscreen guide.
+And for more tips on how to protect yourself from the sun’s harmful UV rays, we caught up with Dr. Ali Hendi, renowned skin cancer surgeon and co-founder of luxury-natural UPF clothing brand Luminora.
+She decodes those misconceptions and set you on the path to having fun in the sun.

 1. MYTH: Darker complexions do not need as much sun protection.